EylenS/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

     If my_list_1 or my_list_2 is too short
         print: out of range
     You have to use try: / except: / finally:
     You are not allowed to import any module

+# 5. Raise exception
+This function raises a type exception.

+    Prototype: def raise_exception():
+    You are not allowed to import any module